minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-small-games.md

 ### <a name="paperballs">Paper balls</a>

-Take single sheets of paper from the magazine and wrap one sheet around a few kibbles or any dry treats.
+Take single sheets of paper from the magazine and wrap one sheet around a few kibble or any dry treats.

 At first time you may wanna use thicker piece of paper, like the covers of the magazine, so your dog doesn’t eat the paper itself but only the treats inside.